atfieldson/whipworks.com/README.md

 1. If you haven't done so already, you'll also need to install the [aws-cli tools](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 Make sure that your credentials are the default as the s3-deployment plugin only reads the default values (i.e. no named profile).

+Terminal Commands
+dir              = ls on Terminal cd               just like in Mac yarn             (no arguments) installs dependencies yarn build       builds the site mkdir .cache     for if .cache doesn't exist and I don't have permission to create it

 2. run `yarn run build`, followed by `yarn run deploy`.
 That's it!

 ## Tasks for Adam